Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Introduction

 \section{Introduction}

-Multi-objective Bayesian optimization (MOBO) has emerged as a powerful paradigm for optimizing expensive black-box functions with conflicting objectives \cite{belakaria2020uncertainty,daulton2020differentiable,tu2022joint,qing2023pf,ngomobo}.
-By navigating trade-offs, MOBO facilitates discovery in diverse fields ranging from machine learning \cite{sener2018multi} and materials science \cite{xu2025multi} to robotics \cite{kouritem2022multi}.
+Multi-objective Bayesian optimization (MOBO) has emerged as a powerful paradigm for optimizing multiple expensive black-box functions \cite{daulton2020differentiable,tu2022joint,ngomobo}.
+By navigating trade-offs, MOBO facilitates discovery in diverse fields ranging from machine learning \cite{sener2018multi}, materials science \cite{xu2025multi} to robotics \cite{kouritem2022multi}.

 The objective functions in MOBO are often conflicting, meaning that improving one objective may deteriorate another.
-Hence the goal is not to identify a single optimal solution, but rather a set of \textit{Pareto optimal solutions.} The standard metric for evaluating Pareto approximations is hypervolume (HV), which measures the size of the dominated objective space.
-Because HV is strictly Pareto-compliant, the majority of MOBO algorithms aim to maximize HV improvement.
+Hence the goal is not to identify a single optimal solution, but rather a set of \textit{Pareto optimal solutions.} The standard metric for evaluating Pareto approximations is hypervolume (HV), which measures the size of the dominated objective space. {Because HV is strictly Pareto-compliant}, the majority of MOBO algorithms aim to maximize HV improvement.
 However, this reliance on HV introduces two limitations.
-First, \textbf{theoretical bias:} analysis by \citet{auger2009theory} shows that asymptotically, the density of solutions maximizing HV is proportional to the square root of the Pareto front's negative slope ($\propto \sqrt{-F'(\mbf{x})}$, where $F=[f_1,\dots, f_m]$) are the objectives.
+First, \textbf{computational scalability:} exact HV computation scales exponentially with the number of objectives, making it prohibitively expensive for the problem with more than four objectives.
+Second, \textbf{{geometric} bias:} analysis by \citet{auger2009theory} shows that asymptotically, the density of solutions maximizing HV is proportional to the square root of the Pareto front's negative slope ($\propto \sqrt{-F'(\mbf{x})}$, where $F=[f_1,\dots, f_m]$) are the objectives.
 Consequently, HV maximization exhibits a bias: it heavily concentrates solutions in steep \textit{knee} regions while undersampling \textit{flat} trade-off areas, where the slope is small or close to zero, failing to uniformly cover the front.
-Second, \textbf{computational scalability:} exact HV computation scales exponentially with the number of objectives, making it prohibitively expensive for the problem with more than four objectives.